dimanikulin/dimanikulin/incubator/WhereToPublish.md

 First Seen At - Only for republished stories it provides full review - up to one week.
 I tried 3 times without success, reason for rejection: too small, not actual, not worked links and spelling errors, Promoting links in stories, @dimanikulin?
-You would need to enter our brand as author program instead. to much links inside of story
+You would need to enter our brand as author program instead. to much links inside of story to one domain

 it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.